2020 Annual Report

 These young investigator awards were selected to encourage young investigators in the field of sleep, especially in developing portions of the world, to advance Sleep Medicine & Research worldwide.

 Sleep Medicine Exam

 The next World Sleep Society-hosted exam will take place during World Sleep 2022 in Rome, Italy.
 Developed in accordance with our mission to advance sleep health worldwide, the overarching goal of the exam is to provide an opportunity for individuals, especially those in underserved countries, to earn the sleep specialist designation.
 Read additional information related to the exam.
 Questions can be directed to Angie Granum at World Sleep Society.
 Learn how to host an exam.

-In 2018, World Sleep Society’s global representation was 14,000 sleep professionals, plus 200 individual memberships and 33 Associate Society Members.
+In 2020, World Sleep Society’s global representation was 14,000 sleep professionals, of that, 340 were individual memberships and 44 were Associate Society Members.

 - Access to international standards, best practices and current research in the field of Sleep Medicine

 - Access to World Sleep Virtual Meeting